liuchengxu/vista.vim/README.md

 " By default vista.vim never run if you don't call it explicitly.
 "
-" You can add the following line to your vimrc if you want to show the nearest function in your statusline automatically. autocmd VimEnter * call vista#RunForNearestMethodOrFunction()
+" If you want to show the nearest function in your statusline automatically, " you can add the following line to your vimrc autocmd VimEnter * call vista#RunForNearestMethodOrFunction()
 ```